How Much Is a Will in New York? Typical Costs and Fee Factors

 What the Fee Does Not Include

 The flat fee covers drafting and signing.
-It does not include later updates if your circumstances change (those are handled by separate engagement), probate work after your death (which is a separate engagement with your executor), or legal work on any contest.
+It does not include later updates if your circumstances change (handled by a separate engagement), probate after your death (a separate engagement with your executor — see a sample NYC probate timeline), or legal work on any will contest.
 We provide an estimate of the total cost of a complete plan up front, but the will fee itself is just one piece.

 Attorney Albert Goodwin